Suzuki Carry: Bedford Rascal

-The Bedford Rascal (later Vauxhall Rascal), also built as the Suzuki Super Carry, is a kei truck and microvan that was developed as a joint venture between the American car company General Motors (GM) and the Japanese automaker Suzuki.
-It was sold under GM's British-based Bedford marque as well as in Suzuki form.
-Other names were used in a few international markets, such as GME (General Motors Europe) for those continental European markets where Suzukis were generally not marketed and where the "Bedford" and "Vauxhall" brands were largely unknown.
+The Bedford Rascal (later Vauxhall Rascal), also built as the Suzuki Super Carry, is a kei truck and microvan that was developed as a joint venture between the American automaker General Motors and the Japanese automaker Suzuki.
+It was sold under GM's British Bedford marque as well as in Suzuki form.
+Other names were used in a few international markets, such as GME (General Motors Europe) for those continental European markets where Suzukis were generally not marketed and where the Bedford and Vauxhall brands were largely unknown.

-The van was produced at the IBC Vehicles plant in Luton, England, adjacent to the main Vauxhall factory (GM's British-based passenger car marque).
+The van was produced at the IBC Vehicles plant in Luton, England, adjacent to the main Vauxhall factory.
 Alongside the Bedford, the Suzuki-branded twin was manufactured for the European market (where Bedford is a less established brand).

 Sold from 1986 to 1994, the Rascal, like the Super Carry, is a small and economical van intended for many purposes.
 The vehicle's strengths were its diminutive size and maximum payload weight; 550 kg for the van and 575 kg for the pickup.
 The principal visible difference between Bedford and Suzuki versions is the front trim: the Super Carry has two separate plastic headlamp surrounds and the Rascal has a single full-width one with "Bedford" moulded in the middle.